mondu-ai/bnpl-checkout-oxid/README.md

 2. Navigate to Mondu module
 3. In module overview tab, activate Mondu module.

+    > NOTE: Page in shop `page/checkout/order.tpl` should have smarty block `checkout_order_btn_confirm_bottom` that wraps up submission form with id `orderConfirmAgbBottom`.
+Module uses this block in order to load Mondu widget, that is responsible for order creation on Mondu side.
+Widget will be opened on `orderConfirmAgbBottom` form submit event.

     > NOTE: On module activation, three new payment methods (Mondu Invoice, Mondu SEPA and Mondu Installment) are added and activated

 4. Navigate to Mondu module settings page (_Extensions -> Modules -> Mondu -> Settings tab_)